nfroidure/svgiconfont/README.md

 # svgiconfont

-PoC of SVG font generation in the browser
+PoC of SVG font generation in the browser.

 # Contribute
 ```sh